frePPLe/frepple/doc/a-day-in-the-life/material-planning/review-purchase-summary.rst

 =============================================

-As part of their yearly or quarterly budgetting process your supplier can request you to provide a long term prediction of your purchasing intentions.
+As part of their yearly or quarterly budgetting process your supplier can request your material planner to provide a long term prediction of your purchasing intentions.

 1) | Open the "purchase order summary" screen from the Purchasing menu.
 2) | Filter for a specific supplier, and select the appropriate time horizon